chipsalliance/Cores-VeeR-EL2/README.md

 ### Building a model

-while in a work directory:
+While in a work directory:

 1. Set the RV_ROOT environment variable to the root of the SweRV directory structure.
 Example for bash shell: